ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Control-Scripts.md

 like pronoun resolution and current mood, and to generate special out-of-band messages to control an avatar.

+These topics should be flagged SYSTEM so they do not erase itself as they gets used.

 The `^addtopic(~introductions)` is needed if you expect the bot is going to have the first word.
 Typically the user "logs in" and the bot responds with a greeting message first, be it _Welcome to ChatScript_ or _Welcome back_ if this is not your first conversation.